-- Pursuant to a Management Services Agreement between the Corporation and Seabord (as defined below), Mr. Tsang's remuneration is paid by Seabord.
-See "Management Contracts" for a description of the material terms of the Management Services Agreement. - (2) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following assumptions: stock price C\$0.69, exercise price C\$0.69, an option life of 5 years, a risk-free interest rate of 2.09% and a volatility of 80%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2018. - (3) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following assumptions: stock price C\$0.77, exercise price C\$0.77, an option life of 5 years, a risk-free interest rate of 1.05% and a volatility of 80%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2018. - (4) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following assumptions: stock price C\$0.345, exercise price C\$0.345, an option life of 5 years, a risk-free interest rate of 0.76% and a volatility of 79%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2018. - (5) Discretionary cash bonuses that were granted to certain NEOs for 2018. - (6) Discretionary cash bonuses that were granted to certain NEOs for 2017. - (7) Discretionary cash bonuses that were granted to certain NEOs for 2016. - (8) Grant of RSU's on February 22, 2018 which vest over a 3-year period and are payable in cash. - (9) Grant of RSUs' on April 11, 2017 which vest over a 3-year period and are payable in cash. - (10) Grant of RSUs' on April 12, 2016 which vest over a 3-year period and are payable in cash.
+- (3) Pursuant to a Management Services Agreement between the Corporation and Seabord (as defined below), Mr. Tsang's remuneration is paid by Seabord.
+See "Management Contracts" for a description of the material terms of the Management Services Agreement. - (4) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.48, exercise price of C\$0.48, an option life of 5 years, a risk-free interest rate of 0.41% and a volatility of 80%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2020. - (5) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.30, exercise price of C\$0.30, an option life of 5 years, a risk-free interest rate of 1.49% and a volatility of 78%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2019. - (6) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following assumptions: stock price of C\$0.69, exercise price of C\$0.69, an option life of 5 years, a risk-free interest rate of 2.09% and a volatility of 80%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2018. - (7) Discretionary cash bonuses that were granted to certain NEOs for 2018. - (8) Discretionary cash bonuses that were granted to certain NEOs for 2020. - (9) Grant of RSU's on October 9, 2020 which vest over a 3-year period and are payable in cash. - (10) Grant of RSU's on May 2, 2019 which vest over a 3-year period and are payable in cash. - (11) Grant of RSU's on February 22, 2018 which vest over a 3-year period and are payable in cash.

 The Corporation has calculated the "grant date fair value" amounts in the 'Option-based Awards' column using the Black-Scholes model, a mathematical valuation model that ascribes a value to a stock option based on a number of factors in valuing the option-based awards, including the exercise price of the options, the price of the underlying security on the date the option was granted, and assumptions with respect to the volatility of the price of the underlying security and the risk-free rate of return.
 Calculating the value of stock options using this methodology is very different from a simple "in-the-money" value calculation.

 Stock options that are well "out-of-the-money" can still have a significant "grant date fair value" based on a Black-Scholes valuation.
 Accordingly, caution must be exercised in comparing grant date fair value amounts with cash compensation or an in-the-money option value calculation.
 The total compensation shown in the last column is the total compensation of each NEO reported in the other columns.
 The value of the in-the-money options currently held by each NEO (based on Common Share price less option exercise price) is set forth in the 'Value of Unexercised in-the-money Options' column of the "Outstanding Share-Based and Option-Based Awards" table below.
 The Corporation used this model because it is the methodology used by most Canadian publicly traded companies in valuing and reporting stock options.